5 Steps of How to Build Web Applications [Updated]

 • Creating the frontend (user interface) using HTML, CSS, and JavaScript

-• Development of the backend (server side) using selected technologies (e.g., Node.js, Python, Ruby)
+• Development of the backend (server-side) using selected technologies (e.g., Node.js, Python, Ruby)

 • Integration with databases and external services

 Creating the frontend includes developing a user interface that is user-friendly and intuitive for users.
 This includes creating a responsive design that will display correctly on different devices and screens.
 For example, for an online store, it is important that users can easily find products, add them to the cart, and place orders.
+This is one of the most visible web app development steps.

 Developing the backend involves creating server-side logic that will handle requests from the client and interact with databases and external services.
 This may include implementing user authentication and authorization, payment processing, and content management.
 For example, it is important for an online store to secure user data and protect against fraud.
+Security is paramount when developing a web application.

 Integration with databases and external services includes customizing interaction with databases such as MySQL or MongoDB, as well as integration with external services such as payment systems or social media APIs.
 For example, for an online store, it is important to ensure reliable storage of data about products, orders, and users, as well as the ability to integrate with payment systems to process payments.
+These are critical steps to build a web application.

 Testing and Debugging